Teesdale District Council elections

 Teesdale District Council elections were generally held every four years between the council's creation in 1974 and its abolition in 2009.
 Teesdale was a non-metropolitan district in County Durham, England.
 On 1 April 2009 the council's functions passed to Durham County Council, which became a unitary authority.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 2009 was held by the following parties:
+Throughout the council's existence from 1974 to 2009, a majority of the seats on the council were held by independent councillors.

 Leadership

-The last leader of the council was:
+The council introduced the position of leader of the council in 2005.
+The leaders from 2005 until the council's abolition in 2009 were: